yolandaZENG/deck.gl/docs/api-reference/carto/carto-bqtiler-layer.md

 Optional.
 Needed for highlighting a feature split across two or more tiles if no [feature id](https://github.com/mapbox/vector-tile-spec/tree/master/2.1#42-features) is provided.

-An string pointing to a tile attribute containing a unique identifier for features across tiles.
+A string pointing to a tile attribute containing a unique identifier for features across tiles.

 ## Source